By Marcin Wojtyczka

 Shrouds or spreaders failure

-- Quickly ease the load on your sails and tack the boat so that the failed components are on the leeward side.
-Shrouds and spreaders usually fail on the windward side
+- Quickly tack the boat and ease the load on your sails so that the failed components are on the leeward side and the load is reduced

 - Support the rig by setting up a jury shroud with a halyard or spare line to the chain plate or turnbuckle.
 However, this is just to support the mast, you won’t be able to sail with it